littlegrasshopper/popular-movies-part-two/README.md

 * [x] App should work either in portrait or landscape mode.
 * [x] Use onSaveInstanceState/onRestoreInstanceState to recreate Activities.
 * [ ] When a trailer is selected, the app uses an intent to launch the trailer.
+* [ ] Save scroll position of detail activity scrollview on rotation

 ## Optional Features
 * [ ] Store movie poster, synopsis, user rating and release date, and display them even when offline.